A more complex procedure, which is used if a tooth may have broken off at the gum line or has not erupted in the mouth properly.

 How long will my mouth be sore after extraction?

 The following will help speed recovery:

-- After 24 hours, rinse your mouth gently with warm salt water several times a day to reduce swelling and relieve pain.
+- After 24 hours rinse your mouth with warm salt water several times a day.
+This reduces swelling and relieves pain.

-- Change gauze pads before they become soaked with blood.
+- Make sure you change your gauze pads before they become soaked with blood.

 - Relax after surgery. ...